Adoption Home Study Process

 What is a home study?

-- A written document describing in detail who the prospective adoptive parents are
+- A written document describing in detail who the prospective adoptive parent(s) are

 - A process all adoptive applicants go through in order to adopt

 Topics covered range from childhood experiences and marital stability to parenting philosophy.
 The written portion also reflects the results of three different background checks, medical reports, and personal reference letters.
-Upon completion of the written home study and acceptance as adoptive candidates, the prospective parent(s) are placed among our pool of candidates waiting for an adoptive placement.
+Upon completion of the written home study and acceptance as adoptive candidates, the prospective parent(s) are placed among MCH's pool of candidates waiting for an adoptive placement.

 This document is a tool that is used to assess applicants to be an adoptive parent(s) and depending on the type of adoption may be reviewed by another agency, country, and the presiding court.

-Applicants also learn about being a part of the adoption triad (adoptive parents, birth parents and adoptees) and the different perspectives of each triad member.
+Prospective adoptive parent(s) also learn about being a part of the adoption triad (adoptive parents, birth parents and adoptees) and the different perspectives of each triad member.
 This education occurs through formal classes, as well as throughout the adoption process with an experienced and knowledgeable adoption case worker.

 Private Home Studies